Batalin-Vilkovisky structures on moduli spaces of flat connections: Quasi-Poisson structures on moduli spaces

 If marked points $V\subset \partial \Sigma$ are chosen, a foliation is moreover required to be tangent to the boundary at each marked point.
 A homotopy of foliations is required to preserve this tangency. \end{definition} Note that we don't put any requirements on the foliation away from $V$, i.e. it can be tangent to the boundary also away from $V$.
 For an example and classification of such foliations, see Appendix \ref{app:foliation}.

 We can use a foliation to measure the number of turns of a path connecting points of $V$. \begin{definition} Let $\gamma$ be an immersed path connecting two points of $V$, transverse to the boundary at its endpoints.
-Then, we define $\mathrm{rot}_{\gamma} \in \frac 12 \mathbb Z$ as the number of counter-clockwise turns the foliation takes with respect to the path.
+Then, we define $\mathrm{rot}_{\gamma} \in \frac 12 \mathbb Z$ as the number of positive turns (with respect to the orientation of the surface) the foliation takes along the path.

 Concretely, for generic $\gamma$, there is a contribution of $\pm \frac 12$ for each time $\gamma$ becomes tangent to the foliation, with $-\frac 12$ if the turn is compatible with the orientation of the surface, as on Figure \ref{fig:foliation}.
 Alternatively, we can pick a metric on the surface such that $\gamma$ is perpendicular to the foliation at its endpoints.
-Then the angle between $\dot{\gamma}$ and the foliation gives a closed loop in $\mathbb{RP}^{1}$; the rotation numbers is one half of the homotopy class of this map, where we take as the generator the counter-clockwise turn. \end{definition}
+Then the angle between $\dot{\gamma}$ and the foliation gives a closed loop in $\mathbb{RP}^{1}$; the rotation numbers is one half of the homotopy class of this map, where we take as the generator the positive homotopically-trivial loop. \end{definition}

 The number of rotations $\mathrm{rot}_{\gamma}$ is an invariant of regular homotopy of $\gamma$.
 Moreover, it depends only on the homotopy class of the compatible foliation.
 It satisfies

 where $\gamma^{-1}$ is the path $\gamma$ with reversed orientation.